Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: S
 - **Duration**: Instantaneous
-You brandish the weapon used in the spell’s casting and make a melee attack with it against one creature within 1 *(1.5m)* of you.
+You brandish the weapon used in the spell's casting and make a melee attack with it against one creature within 1 *(1.5m)* of you.
 On a hit, the attack deals an additional 3d10 Necrotic damage.
 If this damage kills a creature, up to one friendly creature of your choice within 6 *(9m)* of you can use its reaction to gain 15 Temporary Hit Points or to make a melee weapon attack.
 - **Classes**: Cleric, Paladin, Warlock